Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Numerical Experiments

 \paragraph{Problem Setup}For a second numerical example, we consider the Helmholtz equation, adapted from \cite{Wu2023}.
 This PDE is particularly difficult for operator learning due to its non-coercive ellipticity and the resulting oscillatory PDE solutions.
 We consider a Helmholtz problem given by:

 where $\Gamma_{\text{top}}$ denote the top boundary, $\kappa =9.11$ is the wavenumber, and $n$ is the outward normal.
 The PDE solution $u$ represents the total wave field, and the input $a$ to the PDE solution operator is the logarithmic prefactor of the wavenumber, with an input distribution that has a covariance of $\cC_\cX = (12.5\cI - 0.5\Delta)^{-2}$.
 The source term $f$ is a point source located at $x = (0.775, 2.5)$.
 The perfectly matched layer (PML) boundary condition approximates a semi-infinite domain \cite{berenger1994pml}.
-The input and output spaces are discretized using linear triangular finite elements with $103$ cells in each direction, which includes unit-width PML layers.
-We use the Sobolev norm on $H^1((0,3)^2)$ for the output space $\cY$.
-We use a $104\times 104$ high-fidelity grid for the FNOs and DIFNOs.
+The input and output spaces are discretized using linear triangular finite elements with 104 cells in each direction, including unit-width PML layers.
+We use the $L^2((-1, 4) \times (-1, 3))$ norm for the output space $\cY$.
+We use a $105\times 105$ high-fidelity grid for the FNOs and DIFNOs.
 For reduced-basis DIFNOs, we use $r_{\cX_{\delta}} = 196$ and $r_{\cY} = 392$.
-For mixed-resolution DIFNOs, we use a $13 \times 13$ low-fidelity grid and a $26 \times 26$ intermediate resolution for calculation.
+For mixed-resolution DIFNOs, we use a $14 \times 14$ low-fidelity grid and a $27 \times 27$ intermediate-resolution grid for the calculations.

 \paragraph{Training Results} We train FNOs, reduced-basis DIFNOs, and mixed-resolution DIFNOs at varying training sample sizes, and their testing results are shown in \Cref{fig:poisson_train}.
 These results demonstrate that DIFNOs achieve substantial improvements in predicting both PDE solutions and Fr\'echet derivatives.
 Reduced-basis DIFNOs obtained with two different linear dimension reduction methods perform similarly, and both substantially outperform mixed-resolution DIFNOs.
-We emphasize again that, despite inferiority in generalization accuracy, the mixed-resolution DIFNOs are faster to train.
+We reiterate that, despite inferior generalization accuracy, the mixed-resolution DIFNOs train faster.

 \paragraph{Inverse Problem Results} We now study the solutions of the inverse problem using the PDE model, FNO, and DIFNO.
 To create an out-of-distribution sample, the data-generating (true) wavenumber log-prefactor field is obtained by first sampling the input distribution $\mu$ and then applying a filtering function $g$ pointwise to the sample: